 This veggie is prepared in various ways.
 In this post what I have shown is one of the simplest ways to make a ridge gourd curry.
 It is made by simmering tender ridge gourd pieces along with tomatoes & spice powders.

 I have not used onions in the recipe.
 However if you prefer you can use them.
 I have spiced the curry with homemade lentil podi which I shared in the notes.
-You can also use sambar powder, idli podi or even pav bhaji masala.
+You can also use sambar powder or idli podi if made from this blog.

 Beerakaya curry or Ridge gourd recipe